MSTADreamTeam/MSTA/README.md

 The data will be recovered from BBG or other source for the first daily dataset.
 Then we can use IG HTTP protocols to build dataset live and trade live.

+Here is the type of data we could include, in order or estimated importance:
+* Price data (Close for daily, and Bid/Ask for Intraday)
+* Traded Volume
+* News (please see the part about news analysis for more details)
+* Global Economic Data (CPI, GDP Growth, Interest Rates, ...)
+* Single Stock Data
+* For other ideas, check the papers

 Note that on the main reference and the second paper they transform an inomogeneous timestamp price dataset into a more simple time series containing only trend information.

 ## Description of the strategy